U.S. Green Building Council: Leadership in Energy and Environmental Design (LEED)

 Beginning with its launch in 2000, LEED has grown from one rating system for new construction to a comprehensive system of nine interrelated rating systems covering all aspects of the development and construction process.
 Since its inception, LEED has grown from six volunteers on one committee to more than 200 volunteers on nearly 20 committees and nearly 200 professional staff.

-USGBC was awarded the American Architectural Foundation’s Keystone Award in 2012.
+USGBC was awarded the American Architectural Foundation's Keystone Award in 2012.
 The National Building Museum presented the USGBC with its 2009 Honor Award (themed "Visionaries in Sustainability"), citing the organization's "exceptional achievement in establishing and integrating green building standards" in its LEED systems as one of the reasons for selection.
 The museum also awarded USGBC with its Henry C. Turner Prize in 2005 for its leadership and innovation in the construction industry, specifically for LEED.
 To date, it is the only organization to have received two awards from the Building Museum.

+LEED standards have been criticized for not actually creating energy efficient buildings.
+A 2009 study of 100 LEED-certified buildings found that LEED buildings used 18-39% less energy per square foot than conventional buildings, despite using 28-35% more energy overall.
+A 2012 analysis by USA Today found that building makers target LEED's easiest points—those that do not necessarily increase the energy efficiency of a building.
+A 2019 literature review of 44 articles studying the realized energy efficiency of LEED-certified buildings found that energy efficiency performance was questionable at lower levels of certification.
+It also recommended making changes to the Energy and Atmosphere point category to improve realized energy efficiency in LEED-certified buildings.